 The ProvidiS project (Förderung der professionellen Wahrnehmung in digitalen, videobasierten Selbstlernmodulen — Promoting Professional Perception in Digital, Video-Based Self-Learning Modules), a follow-on BMBF project in cooperation with the Universities of Münster and FU Berlin, which moves from infrastructure to targeted intervention design.
 The question shifts from “does video work?” to “which features of video-based learning design produce which effects on professional perception, for which learners?”

 And a methodological strand I have become increasingly interested in: the videography setting itself as a research question.
 How you film a lesson — camera placement, editing conventions, what gets cut — shapes what the viewer can perceive.
 The transcript does something similar.
 These are not neutral mediations.
-They are constructions, and the choices made in constructing them have downstream effects on what student teachers learn to see.
+They are constructions, and the choices made in constructing them can affect what evidence is available to viewers.
+Effects on what student teachers learn to see remain an empirical question.
 This connects to questions I have been thinking about in qualitative methodology more broadly — which I will probably end up writing about separately.

 References